 We are known on the local cut-flower scene for our near-perfect blossoms and how long they last in the vase.
-While this may have happened by chance in the beginning of my flower farming career— now days I work pretty hard at making my flowers as gorgeous and long lasting as possible.
-Certainly being “locally grown” gives my flowers the advantage on vase life over the South American shipped-in flowers (80% of flowers sold in USA by-the-way)– but there are steps I follow to ensure they last as long as possible.
-This is a look at our general cut-flower harvesting and conditioning regimen.
-This is not rocket science–but when followed you will become the rock star among your flower-loving friends.
+While this may have happened by chance at the beginning of my flower farming career— nowadays I work pretty hard at making my flowers as gorgeous and long lasting as possible.
+Certainly being “locally grown” gives my flowers the advantage on vase life over those shipped in from other countries.
+Did you know that 80% of flowers sold in the USA are imported from distant lands?

+Here are the steps I follow to ensure that our flowers last as long as possible.
+This is our general cut-flower harvesting and conditioning regimen.
+This is not rocket science–but when followed, you will become a rock star among your flower-loving friends!

 Some examples; zinnias and cockscomb should be fully developed at harvest; once cut, they do not open or develop anymore.
 On the other hand, sunflowers and snapdragons are harvested when they are just starting to open to prevent any pollination that shortens vase life or pest damage to those delicate petals.
-Both continue to open beautifully in the bucket indoors, safe from hot sun, wind and pest damage.
+Both continue to open beautifully in the bucket indoors, safe from hot sun, wind, and pest damage.
 So, knowing the stage of the flower at harvest time is a really big part of long vase life.

 Foliage removal varies from flower-to-flower so it is key to become familiar with the requirements of the flowers you are growing.
-Leaving too much foliage shortens vase life and causes stress on the stems ability to hydrate–it simply cannot drink enough to keep all that foliage alive.
+Leaving too much foliage shortens vase life and causes stress on the stem’s ability to hydrate–it simply cannot drink enough to keep all that foliage alive.

 Conditioning Cut Flowers: Conditioning is what is done to the flower stem after harvest to make it last as long as possible in the vase.